 Family Carers are more likely to struggle with stress, anxiety and depression than the general population. .
 Family Carers Ireland are now offering free online/ phone counselling supports to family carers.
 Click Here

-The Covid-19 pandemic has changed the traditional ways we mark our grief.
-The Irish Hospice Foundation has developed a number of useful resources to help people and families through this difficult time.
+The Irish Hospice Foundation in partnership with the HSE have established a Bereavement Support Line 1800807077 click here for more details.
 You can access resources by clicking on the various links, please click on the links highlighted in the text to access information on grief, contact supports and advice.

 The National Educational Psychological Service (NEPS) have also developed some useful resources for parents when talking to their children about trauma, please click on the links highlighted in the text to access information on talking to your child and helping your child